Lobo1012/TaskList/README.md

     ))
 }

-// Export the Todo component
+// Export the Todo component //
 export default Todo
 ```

 ## `TodoSecondary.js`

-This part is taskForm and add task/ update task
+This part is taskForm and add task/update task

 ```
 import React, { useState, useEffect, useRef } from 'react';